brneto/todos-app/CONCEPTS.md

 ## `this` in arrow functions
 Arrow functions establish `this` based on its enclosing _lexical context_ (lexical scope or static scope).

-It is bound when the arrow function is created and retain its value.
+Arrow function bound `this` during its creation and do not change:
 ```javascript
 // Lexical context
 const myObj = { // Does not create a new scope